damieng/pixelworld/README.md

 The project should compile with VS 2019 or later.

-Some additional files are necessary for the conversions and should be placed in a `templates` folder.
+Some additional files are necessary for the conversions and should have their location specified by the `--templatePath` parameter.

 - atari8.fnt - A dump of the Atari system font that includes all the symbols characters etc.
 - c64-both.c64 - A dump of the Commodore 64 upper+lower case